from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a char * argument specifying what encoding you'd like.
+Pass a char pointer argument specifying what encoding you would like.

-Sets the contents of the Accept-Encoding: header sent in a HTTP request, and enables decoding of a response when a Content-Encoding: header is received.
-Three encodings are supported: identity, meaning non-compressed, deflate which requests the server to compress its response using the zlib algorithm, and gzip which requests the gzip algorithm.
+Sets the contents of the Accept-Encoding: header sent in an HTTP request, and enables decoding of a response when a Content-Encoding: header is received.

-Set this option to NULL to explicitly disable it, which makes libcurl not send an Accept-Encoding: header and not decompress contents automatically.
+Set CURLOPT_ACCEPT_ENCODING(3) to NULL to explicitly disable it, which makes libcurl not send an Accept-Encoding: header and not decompress received contents automatically.

-You can also opt to just include the Accept-Encoding: header in your request with CURLOPT_HTTPHEADER(3) but then there will be no automatic decompressing when receiving data.
+You can also opt to include the Accept-Encoding: header in your request with CURLOPT_HTTPHEADER(3) but then there is no automatic decompressing when receiving data.

-This is a request, not an order; the server may or may not do it.
-This option must be set (to any non-NULL value) or else any unsolicited encoding done by the server is ignored.
+Setting this option is a request, not an order; the server may or may not do it.
+It must be set (to any non-NULL value) or else any encoding done by the server is ignored.

 Servers might respond with Content-Encoding even without getting a Accept-Encoding: in the request.
 Servers might respond with a different Content-Encoding than what was asked for in the request.